Halloumi: History

-Halloumi is thought to have first been made by Bedouins as its preserved qualities were ideal for a nomadic lifestyle.
+Halloumi is thought to have first been made by Bedouins, as its preserved qualities were ideal for a nomadic lifestyle.
 According to folklore, sometime between AD 395 and 867 a herder in Cyprus combined milk from sheep and goats.
-The herder then heated the cream over a fire, sifted out the curds as they separated from the whey, then formed the curds into blobs and left them to cool.
+The herder then heated the mixture over a fire, sifted out the curds as they separated from the whey, then formed the curds into blobs and left them to cool.

 A recipe for enhancing ḥalūm by brining is found in the 14th-century Egyptian cookbook كنز الفوائد في تنويع الموائد (Kanz al-Fawāʾid fī Tanwīʿ al-Mawāʾid).

 The earliest known surviving descriptions of halloumi in Cyprus were recorded around 1554 by Florios Voustroniou, head of the Secretariat in the Venetian administration of Cyprus, where it was called "calumi".
 The manuscript was transcribed by Leonardo Donato, later Doge of Venice.
 In 1788, Archimandrite Kyprianos referred to the cheese in his book Chronological History of the Island of Cyprus, where he also noted that the cheese was exported.

-Traditionally, Cypriot halloumi was made from sheep and/or goat's milk, since there were few cows on the island until they were introduced by the British in the 20th century.
+Traditionally, Cypriot halloumi was made from goat’s and/or sheep milk, since there were few cows on the island until they were introduced by the British in the 20th century.
 It was typically made by cooperatives formed in villages, typically consisting of 10-15 women; the woman with the most goats led the cooperative.
-In the early 1940s, authorities began issuing licenses to produce the cheese.
+In the early 1940s, authorities began issuing licenses to produce it.

 By 2013, demand in the UK had surpassed that in every other European country except Cyprus, where that year, the average resident ate 8 kilograms of halloumi per year.

 In 2018, a protocol was signed for the export of halloumi to China and sales surged.
-This led to a shortage of the cheese, exacerbated by high temperatures that led animals to produce less milk.
+This led to a shortage of halloumi, exacerbated by high temperatures that led animals to produce less milk.

-As demand grew, industrial cheese-makers began using more of the cheaper and more plentiful cow's milk; by 2019, almost all halloumi exported to the UK used 80% cow's milk.
+As demand grew, industrial halloumi-makers began using more of the cheaper and more plentiful cow's milk; by 2019, almost all halloumi exported to the UK was composed of 80% cow's milk.

 In 2023, annual production of the cheese exceeded 450,000 tons.
 The U.S. imported 5,000 tons of halloumi, Japan imported 2,500 tons, and the UK imported 18,000 tons.

+Global trend: Halloumi's versatility and "salty, savoury flavor," as well as its high protein content, has made it a popular choice worldwide for both vegetarians and others.